 If you want to hike to the famous Angels Landing in Zion National Park, you must get a permit.
 It’s a new rule for 2022.
 Here are the details.

-What is the best time of year to visit Utah National Parks?
+What is the best time of year for Utah National Parks Road Trip?

 Utah is beautiful at any time of the year.
 Moreover, Utah National Parks are open all year round.
 But most of all is worth visiting Utah Mighty 5 during Spring and Fall.